 Organizations that are focused on IT and security must get accustomed to the fact that they will not be able to sustain direct control over cloud’s physical infrastructure.
 It is prudent to leave the task of worrying about security of their apps and other digital assets in cloud environment.

-The contemporary status of data is influenced by extensive distribution among millions of visitors via broad array of cloud service models including IaaS, SaaS, and PaaS in addition to private, hybrid, and public cloud.
+The contemporary status of data is influenced by extensive distribution among millions of visitors via broad array of cloud service models including IaaS, SaaS, and PaaS in addition to private, public and hybrid cloud.
 The challenges to data security can be attributed to shifting of data from traditionally secure on-premise infrastructures that characterize physical boundaries to highly extensive cloud environment that is marked by logical boundaries.

 Significance of data-driven cloud controls